Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: The existence of a torsion-low maximal isotopy

 Similarly, for every $k\ge 1$, $J_N^{-k}I$ has a negative rotation type as a local isotopy at $N$.
 Therefore, $I$ is torsion-low at $N$.

 \item[-] Suppose that $\#\mathrm{Fix}(f)\ge 3$.

-In this case, there exists $(Y,I_Y)\in\mathcal{I}$ such that $\#Y\ge 3$.
-We can prove i) by a similar discussion to the second part of the proof of Proposition \ref{P: mainproof1-plane}.
-We can also give the following direct proof.
-Fix a maximal $(Y,I_Y)\in\mathcal{I}$ such that $\# Y\ge 3$.
-If $Y$ is infinite, there exists a point $z\in Y$ that is not isolated in $Y$, and hence $I_Y$ is torsion-low at $z$.
-If $Y$ is finite, we consider a transverse foliation of $I_Y$ and know that there is a saddle singulary point $z$ of $\mathcal{F}$ by the Poincar\'e-Hopf formula, and hence $I_Y$ is torsion-low at $z$.
-Anyway, there exists $z\in Y$ such that $(\{z\}, I_Y)\in\mathcal{I}_0$.
+We can prove i) by a similar discussion to the second part and the third part of the proof of Proposition \ref{P: mainproof-plane}.
+Alternatively, we give the following direct proof.
+Fix a maximal $(Y,I)\in\mathcal{I}$ such that $\# Y\ge 3$.
+If $Y$ is infinite, there exists a point $z\in Y$ that is not isolated in $Y$, and hence $I$ is torsion-low at $z$.
+If $Y$ is finite, we consider a transverse foliation of $I$ and know that there is a saddle singulary point $z$ of $\mathcal{F}$ by the Poincar\'e-Hopf formula, Proposition \ref{P: pre-dynamics of a foliation} and Remark \ref{R: pre-local dynamics of foliation-area preserving}, so $I$ is torsion-low at $z$.
+In both cases, there exists $z\in Y$ such that $(\{z\}, I)\in\mathcal{I}_0$.